Geometric Local Hidden State Model for Some Two-qubit States: introduction

 After quantum nonlocality was introduced by Einstein, Rosen and Podolsky \cite{b1}, the concept of quantum steering was given by Schr\"{o}dinger \cite{b2}.
-Consider two distant observers, Alice and Bob, sharing a pair of entangled particles.
-Quantum steering describes the phenomenon that the measurement performed by one side changes the state of the other.
-Recently quantum steering was recognized as a type of quantum nonlocality intermediate between entanglement and Bell nonlocality \cite{b3,b4}, and it is intrinsically asymmetric \cite{b5}. \\ Let Alice be the steering side and Bob be the steered side, that is, Alice would be the one who performs the measurements, then Bob would check if his local system is genuinely influenced by Alice's measurements.
-Let $\rho$ be the bipartite state held by Alice and Bob, $\mathfrak{M}_{A}$ be the set of measurements Alice is able to perform, $A$ be a measurement in $\mathfrak{M}_{A}$ and $a$ be an arbitrary outcome of $A$.
-To make sure that his system is genuinely influenced by the Alice's measurement instead of some preexisting local hidden states (LHS), Bob must exclude the LHS model:
+Consider two distant observers, Alice and Bob, sharing a pair of entangled particles, quantum steering describes the phenomenon that the measurement performed by one side changes the state of the other.
+Recently quantum steering was recognized as a type of quantum correlations intermediate between entanglement and Bell nonlocality \cite{b3,b4}, and it is intrinsically asymmetric, leading to the existence of one-way steering, an interesting phenomenon \cite{b5,b16,b17}. \\ Let Alice be the steering side and Bob be the steered side, that is, Alice would be the one who performs the measurements, then Bob would check if his local system is genuinely influenced by Alice's measurements.
+Let $\rho$ be the bipartite state held by Alice and Bob, $\mathfrak{M}_{A}$ be the set of measurements Alice is able to perform, $A$ be a measurement in $\mathfrak{M}_{A}$ and $a$ be one of the outcomes of $A$.
+To make sure that his system is genuinely influenced by the Alice's measurements instead of some preexisting local hidden states (LHS), Bob must exclude the LHS model: